Leocarson/DesmondAI/README.md

 all commands and apps are input exactly as listed.

-i have not yet put the play_TTT code in.

 You need three things to run this program: pyttsx, SAPI5, and webbrowser. oh, and python